Guidance for medical examiners when assessing a patient for either a general topic or condition – Cataract.

 Demonstrated stability

-- Absence of symptoms
+- Absence of symptoms after a reasonable period of neuroadaptation

-Risk assessment protocol - information required
+Risk assessment protocol - Information required

 New cases

-- Ophthalmic surgeon’s report
+- Ophthalmologist’s report

 - Confirmed diagnosis